hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 makes sense

-[17:11:22](#K2tZYppQLoyP9aUFktqGVLie9wrGFMFpj6wJmO5zPsA) <hiiamboris (NOT THIS ONE)>: keep me updated on your progress on xml2.red Ì†ΩÌ∏â
+[17:11:22](#K2tZYppQLoyP9aUFktqGVLie9wrGFMFpj6wJmO5zPsA) <hiiamboris (NOT THIS ONE)>: keep me updated on your progress on xml2.red üòâ

 [17:11:32](#_9oKTUbtSmPtZkvKrgHPCi8T57CwJA4JHo660zkTTmQ) <hiiamboris (NOT THIS ONE)>:
 I will need it for locale data extraction